Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 You must be approved to get a Driver Training School Licence to provide the following services as a driver training school in Alberta:

-To be eligible, the driver training provider must employ a Senior Driving Instructor to guide, assist and monitor its staff in providing quality education and meeting DPLS standards.
+To be eligible, the driver training provider must employ a Senior Driving Instructor to guide, assist and monitor its staff in providing quality education and meeting standards.
 For more information see Become a licensed driving instructor.

 Download and complete the Driver Training School Licence Application form (PDF, 64 KB).
 Pay the licensing fee of $175 (if applicable) at any Alberta registry agent.